OpusCapita/pim-integrations-expression-unit-test/README.md

 ## Important Information:
 - This test suite does not support ES6.
 Please be aware of using ES6 features in your expressions
+- This test suite does actually not support the format functions.